Spaghetti Aglio e Olio recipe is very simple to make. You need just few genuine ingredients for a guaranteed success!

-Spaghetti with garlic, oil and red hot pepper in Italy is a beloved dish that is often eaten for dinner or as an impromptu midnight snack with friends.
+Spaghetti with garlic, oil and red hot chilli pepper in Italy is a beloved dish that we often eat for dinner or as an impromptu midnight snack with friends.
 Four quality ingredients, a few minutes of time and you get one of the most famous first courses of the Italian culinary tradition.

-Simple, satisfying and fast, let’s see how to make spaghetti aglio e olio recipe.
+Easy, tasty and quick, let’s see how to make spaghetti aglio e olio recipe.
 In 15 minutes you’ll bring to the table a mouth-watering dish!

 - a handful of chopped fresh parsley (optional)